james-stevens/powerdns-webui/README.md

 # Security #

-There are deliberatly **no** security options in this JavaScript App, e.g. who can edit/delete zones/names/records etc.
+There are deliberatly **NO** security options in this webapp, e.g. who can edit/delete zones/names/records etc.

 When you have a JavaScript/RestAPI application the place to put the security is in the server-side RestAPI.
-Any security put into the Javascript can usually be trivially circumvented and is therefore of no value.
+Any security put into the Javascript can probably be trivially circumvented and is therefore of extremely limited value.

-There are options to block certain `METHOD` in different web servers.
+In various web proxies, there are options to block certain `METHOD`.
 For exmaple, by blocking all `METHOD` except `GET`, you can stop a user from being able to do updates.
 For more information, please ask Google.